grexi/documentation/Guides/Python/Django.md

-# Deploying a Django application
+# Deploying a Django Application

 In this tutorial we're going to show you how to deploy a Django application on [cloudControl].
 You can find the [source code on Github][example-app] and check out the [Python buildpack][python buildpack] for supported features.
-It is the official [Django tutorial].
-The application allows to create, use and manage simple polls.
+The application follows the official [Django tutorial] and allows you to create, use and manage simple polls.

-## The Django application explained
+## The Django Application Explained

 ### Get the App